| |

 There are several treatment options for impotence.
 This is a very brief discussion on some of the options.

-Counseling and sex therapy are sometimes effective in helping patients with sexual problems, especially when caused by psychogenic reasons.
-Sex therapy promotes education and relief of symptoms of sexual dysfunction.
-Marital and personal counseling is targeted on interpersonal and relationship issues which contribute to resolving a couple's or an individual's psychological and emotional dysfunction.
+Counseling and sex therapy are sometimes effective in helping patients with minor sexual problems, especially when these are caused by sexual ignorance and psychological factors.

 The introduction of Viagra by Pfizer in March, 1998,, marked the beginning of a revolution in the oral medical management of erectile dysfunction (ED, E.D., impotence).
 The launch of Viagra was soon followed by that of Levitra and Cialis.
 Other (even better) drugs are in the pipeline.

 Effective oral medication has re-written the management of ED and is effective in nearly 70 - 75 % of cases.
-Several internet resources are available for more detailed information about these drugs.
+Several internet resources are available for more detailed information about these drugs and these will not be discussed in detail here.

 Hormone Replacement Therapy |